-5.1.1 General remarks
+5.1 General remarks

 Gathering such simultaneously observed calibration data for a specific instrument at a specific site leads to long delays before the instruments ability to deliver atmospheric data is established.
-Statistical reliability calls for an observation period of several years, preferably more then one decade.
+Statistical reliability calls for an observation period of several years, preferably more than one decade.
 During this time the atmosphere would need to be measured on a regular basis (twice a day), which also adds to the costs and impracticability.
-A faster approach will not use real data from the actual instrument but databases of meteorological observations.
+A faster approach will not use real measurement from the actual instrument but databases of meteorological observations or global-model analysis data.
 Such (radio sounding) measurements are recorded for weather prediction by many stations throughout the whole world, thus covering a vast range of climates and different weather conditions.
+Model analysis data (e.g. the European Center for Medium-Range Weather Forecast Re-Analysis ERA-interim database) are also available for the whole globe on a regular grid.
 The corresponding radiometer data needs to be calculated by radiative transfer models.
 This simulation is called forward modelling because the dependent data (the observable brightness temperatures) are calculated from the independent atmospheric variables.
 Any method or algorithm that is able to invert this process and calculate the independent variables from the dependent observations is called Retrieval.